 - "If it's worth doing, it's worth overdoing."

 - Testing the myth of a cell phone causing an explosion at a gas station, Adam and Jamie quickly discover their small-scale test isn't quite small enough when it produces a huge fireball.
 Knowing he probably was, Adam asks:Adam: Barely holding his laughter in Am I missing... an eyebrow?

 - And as it turns out, Jamie informed him that he had lost a lot of hair too.

 - Not just that.
 It's revealed in a later episode (a retrospective) that he had a date the next night, and was going to propose!
 Fortunately, in spite of the missing eyebrow and shorter hair (some of it was singed off along with the eyebrow), the date went great, and she said "yes"!

 - Jamie in the "Death by a falling penny" Myth.
-Jamie couldn't get the penny to fit in a staple gun, so he trims of the sides, fits it in and fires... without checking what may be overhead.
-Naturally the penny strikes a mercury lamp, shattering it.
+Jamie couldn't get the penny to fit in a staple gun, so he trims off the sides, fits it in and fires... without checking what may be above him.
+Naturally, the penny strikes a mercury lamp, shattering it.
 What makes it funnier is his sheepish grin followed by the matter-of-fact "We should get out of here.
 That's uh, mercury vapor there."

 - Also, Jamie using the modified penny gun to shoot Adam in the ass.

 - Jamie was, at that time, also the Mythbusters' safety officer.
 Make of it what you will.

 - Adam repeated this experience during a visit to The Late Show with Stephen Colbert in the buildup to the series finale, with Stephen being the one to pull the trigger this time.
 It's just as funny 13 years later.